palmaraz/GuadalShiftR/README.md

 This project was conducted by:

-· [Pablo Almaraz](https://scholar.google.es/citations?user=GDFS1v0AAAAJ&hl) (see [contact](#contact) below), which conceived the study, designed and conducted the analyses, and led manuscript writing.
+· <a href="https://scholar.google.es/citations?user=GDFS1v0AAAAJ&hl" target="_blank">Pablo Almaraz</a> (see [contact](#contact) below), which conceived the study, designed and conducted the analyses, and led manuscript writing.

-· [Andrew J. Green](https://scholar.google.es/citations?user=wTg9HCcAAAAJ&hl=es), which participated in study conception and participated in manuscript writing.
+· <a href="https://scholar.google.es/citations?user=wTg9HCcAAAAJ&hl" target="_blank">Andrew J. Green</a>, which participated in study conception and participated in manuscript writing.

 The major goal of the project is to explore the existence of tipping points, a catastrophic bifurcation and alternative stable states throughout a 36-year period of wintering waterfowl community dynamics in the Guadalquivir marshes, SW Spain, induced by the explosion of Mt.
 Pinatubo, Philippines, in 1991.